powerpak/pathospot-compare/README-database.md

 ### tIsolateTestResults

 Each row of this table represents a result for a microbiological test recorded in [`tIsolateTests`](#tisolatetests).
 Tests can have zero, one, or multiple results (e.g. zero when it has not yet resulted, and multiple if the result is updated or if multiple isolates are found in one test).

-Note that this table is _entirely optional_, and if it contains no rows, then the visualizations will continue to function appropriately withou the extra data.
+_Note that this table is entirely optional, and if it contains no rows, then the visualizations will continue to function appropriately without the extra data._

 This table should include the following fields: